softwaremill/meerkat/ReadMe.md

 pulumi up localstack
 ```

-All components should be running after few minutes.
+All components should be running after a few minutes.
 You can check if the demo app is running:

 ```bash
 kubectl get pods -l app=petclinic